Shahzad Nawaz

-Shahzad Nawaz (born 1 January 1975) is a Pakistani film director, actor, singer, advertiser and graphic designer.
+Shahzad Nawaz is a Pakistani filmmaker and politician.

-He started his career as an advisor to many news agencies and media houses, and served as a CEO of Nai Baat Media Network.
-He also worked as a communication artist for a number organization's designing their logos and identities including Geo, Pakistan Television Corporation, Dunya News and ARY News.

 In 2003 and 2005, he directed and acted in two films Daira and Botal Gali, based on an adaptations of Mohsin Hamid book Moth Smoke, and acted in Geo's drama series Ana (2004).
 Nawaz was noted in the film Chambaili that he wrote and produced.
 It was the first political film of country, earning him critical appraisal and a nomination ARY Film Award for Best Film as producer.
 In 2016, he marked his Coke Studio debut as a featured artist in season 9.

+In 2025, alongside Atiqa Odho, he represented Pakistan at the Red Sea International Film Festival in Jeddah, Saudi Arabia.

 Early life and family

 Born and brought up in Karachi, he's a Punjabi whose father's roots are in Chakwal while his mother's ancestral place is Jalandhar, with his family involved both in the military and in the arts: his father was in the Pakistan Navy, his brother is martyr from the Pakistan Air Force, his maternal uncle was famous Urdu poet and film lyricist Sehba Akhtar while his maternal grandfather, Chaudhry Rehmat Ali Rehmat, was a playwright.